Loading...

 So the position of the adverbial clause can change and it'll still make sense in a complex sentence.

-For example, when we find somewhere safe to live, we will play outside all day long.
+For example: When we find somewhere safe to live, we will play outside all day long.

-We made sure we had a comma after the adverbial clause, and then your main clause came second, but you can switch it around.
+Here, the adverbial clause came first, we made sure we had a comma after the adverbial clause, and then your main clause came second.

 We will play outside all day long when we find somewhere safe to live.

-There was no comma after the main clause, and then your adverbial subordinate clause came second.
+Here, your main clause came first, there was no comma after the main clause, and then your adverbial subordinate clause came second.

 So both of these work as complex sentences, and it's a really good thing to try and challenge yourself to vary the position of the clauses in your complex sentence.